herbicider/HayatPrecheck/README.md

 Human gets tired after hours of reading and, unavoidly, the error rate goes up.
 While a machine can do the repetative work 24/7 at the same level of performance.

 This program will help you!
-It watches your screen for the "Pre-Check Rx" pharmacy software (PioneerRx) and helps verify that the information entered matches the source document.
+It watches your screen for the trigger on pharmacy software and helps verify that the information entered matches the source document.
 It places colored boxes over fields to show you if they match (green) or don't match (red).
 And in YOLO (You only live once!) mode it can even automatically send a key press (F12 by default for PRx) to advance to the next prescription when all fields are green!

-This app is built for the PioneeRx pharmacy dispensing software, if you use a differnt software and need help adapting this app to your setup, please feel free to reach out or simply customize to your keyword trigger in the codebase (verification_controller.py file)!
-The concept of precheck verification for data entry accuracy shall be the same or very similar regardless of the software you use.

-And yes, verification of patient DOB, patient address, prescriber address, phone number, fax number etc... can be added easily, currently the overall speed is heavily limited by the computer CPU, I'm only keeping the most essential ones here.
+Verification of patient DOB, patient address, prescriber address, phone number are option areas can be added.
+Currently the overall speed is heavily limited by the computer CPU, I'm only keeping the most essential ones mandatory here.
 Autopilot still needs driver's attention, so use at your own discretion.

 ## How It Works

-This program monitors the selected screen area for the "Pre-Check Rx" keyword trigger.
+This program monitors the selected screen area for the keyword trigger.
 Once detects, it will performs the following tasks:
-1. Reads the data entered and the source: patient name, prescriber name, drug name, and directions/sig from the selected screen regions
+1. Reads the data entered and the source: patient name, prescriber name, drug name, directions/sig, and other optional info from the selected screen regions
 2. Compares the entered data against the source document.
-This is desgined for standard eRx format where the source info are in the fixed locations. (paper Rx pleae check the "future plan" section)
+This is desgined for standard eRx format where the source info are in the fixed locations. (paper Rx pleae check the "future plan" section).
-3. Gives a matching score for each field based on the similarity of the entered data and the source document (in a very complicated way, I used fuzzy compare, tokenize, cleaning for titles, middle names, handling abbrevations, etc.)
+3. Gives a matching score for each field based on the similarity of the entered data and the source document (in a very complicated way, I used fuzzy compare, tokenize, cleaning for titles, middle names, handling abbrevations, etc.) OR AI.
 4. Displays colored boxes over the fields to indicate matches (green) or mismatches (red), the passing rate is cutomizable by the user
 5. Optionally, a YOLO (you only live once) mode will automatically send a key press (F12 by default) to autopilot the process
 6. It polls the screen and read Rx number to check if new Rx is displayed, and will start the process again.